Case Management/Social Services, Education/Teaching/Training, Employment-Related Services

 4 Year Degree

-Recruit and enroll program participants, requiring strong relationships with staff and administration of assigned high schools or other referral sources.
+Recruit and enroll program participants, requiring strong relationships with staff and administration of assigned high schools or other referral sources and interface with prospective program applicants before commencement of the referral process, to assure their understanding of and enthusiasm for Bridges.

-Assess skills, interests and experience of each program participant, which may include one-on-one meetings/interviews, visits with the young person and their families in the home, group activities such as job clubs, and training sessions.
+Assess skills, interests and experience of each program participant in a range of interventions that may include one-on-one meetings/interviews, visits with the young person and their families in the home, group activities such as job clubs, and training sessions.

 Identify challenges relative to employment objectives and create specific, practical strategies to address them.